 The JPEG image file is one of the most popular image extensions.
 It’s valuable to understand the potential advantages and disadvantages, as well as how to open and convert it.
 Here is an easy-to-understand breakdown of the JPEG image file.

-.jpg is a digital image file extension given its acronym from Joint Photographic Experts Group.
+The JPEG is a digital image file extension given its acronym from Joint Photographic Experts Group.
 It is a popularized file type due to its high standard of quality and easily downloadable size.
-The .jpg files undergo compression which keeps sizes manageable but lowers the resolution of the image.
+JPEG files undergo compression which keeps sizes manageable but lowers the resolution of the image.

 Companies who work closely with photographers benefit greatly from the .jpeg.
 This is because most digital cameras use .jpeg extensions as a standard.
 Ultimately, using the .jpeg reduces the potential requirement to convert a large quantity of images from photographers throughout projects.

 Businesses love the .jpeg extension due to its small size, as building an image library is difficult when managing drive space.
 On top of this, using the .jpeg as a general standard streamlines workflows and pleases most clients due to its popularity and ease-of-use.

 Common programs open the .jpeg but there are a few third-party solutions if necessary.
 The easiest way to open them is by using Microsoft Paint, Microsoft Photos and Preview (MAC).
 Simply double-click the .jpeg file to open it using the default image viewer of your computer.
 This applies to both the Mac and Windows operating systems.

 How Do I Convert a JPEG?

 When you need to convert your .jpeg to a different image extension, you’ll be able to do so without downloading third-party software – here’s how.

 - Open the .jpeg image file using Microsoft Paint.